nextpyp/cet_pick/docs/quick_tutorial.md

 ### Tubular-shaped targets

-Here is the tutorial for the refinement module for tubular shaped targets in EMPIAR-10987.
-Similarly, we download and decompress the data consisting of a subset of tilt-series and tomograms obtained from EMPIAR-10987:
+Similar to the globular-shaped case, we download and decompress the data consisting of a subset of tilt-series and tomograms obtained from EMPIAR-10987:
 ```
 wget https://nextpyp.app/files/data/milopyp_tubular_tutorial.tbz
 tar xvfz milopyp_tubular_tutorial.tbz